Net Neutrality, the Musician and the Music Lover or Music Buyer - What gives?

 How The FCC Net Neutrality Repeal Affects Music Producers & Rappers - Curtis King TV

-Independent musicians or groups are being gradually being priced out of the running.
+Independent musicians or groups are gradually being priced out of the running.

 It is a scary scenario for music lovers around the world and the whole scale music industry.
 What will pan out we are yet to see.
-But it could to proves to become a very bumpy ride indeed.
+But it could prove to become a very bumpy ride indeed.

 Well, that's all folks for me now anyway.